-6.1.132 warn-starving
+6.1.136 warn-starving

 If any (live) units are starving, very thirsty, or very drowsy, the game will be paused and a warning shown and logged to the console.
+If you only want to be warned about sane dwarves, use warn-starving sane.

 Use with the repeat command for regular checks.